Interrupted Reaching Out Movement

 • difficulty receiving support

-The nervous system may continue responding as though connection is uncertain or unsafe.
+The nervous system may continue reacting as though closeness, trust, or emotional connection are unsafe.

 Reaching and Withdrawing